kkaarel/monitoring_datafactory/readme.md

 + Log analytics workspace
 + Diagnostics enabled on Data factory

++ Inside the azuredeloy script there is a possibility to add a error documentation link

 ## How to deploy

 Azure Cli installed for this or you can deploy the ARM template from Azure portal as well.